Blayung/my-plugin/README.md

 - configurable "hello" and "btw" messages.
 - `/myplugin-reload` for reloading the config while the server is running.

-## WARNING 1: The changes in canyon's code required for this plugin to run correctly were recently reversed due to non-critical problems with them, so you'll need to recompile canyon at [641e14c](https://github.com/canyonmodded/canyon/commit/641e14c136783f2b238cf6bfb21421f54f32753f) in order to use this plugin (it doesn't create any problems with other plugins).
-## WARNING 2: Remember to never use `/reload` with this plugin, since it is known to create dangerous problems.
+## WARNING: Remember to never use `/reload` with this plugin, since it is known to create dangerous problems.
 ## Downloads are available under the [releases tab](https://github.com/Blayung/my-plugin/releases)!

 ## Documentation